- Private or group?

 Water bladder / Water hydration systemUSD $15.00, per tripMixed brands

-We realize that tipping may not be a common practice in your country or culture so this document is designed to help this process be easy, transparent and fair for all involved as there is a tipping culture for your Kilimanjaro or Meru trek.
+We realize that tipping may not be a common practice in your country or culture so this guide is designed to help this process be easy, transparent and fair for all involved as there is a tipping culture for your Kilimanjaro or Meru trek.

 A tip (of course) is never compulsory and we recommend tipping only if you have received an exceptional service from your crew.